consenlabs/limit-order-trader/README.md

 }
 ```

-Each order contains a user target pricing and tokens addresses. market makers should check these pricing for themselves, in order to make sure they could profit from a order.
+Each order contains a user target pricing and token addresses. market makers should check these pricing for themselves, in order to make sure they could profit from a order.

 ## Get Coordinator's Signature